Introduction

 1. Read storybooks to children.

-story; giving explanations, or definitions of the words; and giving students
+words in a story; giving explanations, or definitions of the words; and giving

 You can find more on vocabulary here. http://reading.uoregon.edu/voc/